gruntwork-io/docs/_docs-sources/guides/build-it-yourself/3-pipelines/1-core-concepts/0-why-is-it-important-to-have-ci-cd.md

 conflicts, tracking down subtle bugs, and trying to stabilize release branches.

 ![Many teams employ a practice of working on their features over long periods of time on isolated branches.
 These long lived feature branches have a higher chance of merge conflicts when they’re finally ready to be integrated.](/img/guides/build-it-yourself/pipelines/feature-branch-merge-conflict.png)
+_Many teams employ a practice of working on their features over long periods of time on isolated branches.
+These long lived feature branches have a higher chance of merge conflicts when they’re finally ready to be integrated._

 In contrast, the Continuous Integration and Continuous Delivery model of development promotes more cross team communication and integration work as development progresses.
 Going back to the ISS thought experiment, a CI/CD style of